aosabook/500lines/modeller/chapter.md

 The first architectural challenge we encounter when designind a 3d modeller is the representation of the objects in the scene.
 We would like to design the scene so that it can store all types of objects that we want to include, and so that it can be easily extended to store new types of objects.

-We use a base class to represent an object that can be placed in the scene, called a "node".
-Using the general concept of a node allows us to reason about the scene in an abstract manner.
-The scene object doesn't need to know about the details of every type of object it displays.
-It only needs to know that it contains a list of nodes.
-Each type of node then defines its own behaviour for rendering itself and for any other necessary interactions.
+We use a base class to represent an object that can be placed in the scene, called a "Node".
+This base class allows us to reason about the scene abstractly.
+The scene object doesn't need to know about the details of every type of object it displays, it only needs to know that it contains a list of nodes.
+Each type of node then defines its own behaviour for rendering itself and for any other necessar, interactions.
 In this project, the nodes are all primitive shapes.
 We have a Sphere and a Cube available.
 More shapes can be added easily by extending the Node class again.